BellaTatts/Digital-writing-folio/Week 3.md

 A:

-#### Assignment 1
+#### Assignment 1 information
-Analyse the form - only choose a few, do not have to look at the code more about how is it working from a reading point of view, explore the idea and the questions we have about it as well as its relationship to E-lit articulating what it does, how it works, does it work? draw on concepts in the readings - eg it's a first-generation
+1. Analyse the form - only choose a few, do not have to look at the code more about how it is working from a reading point of view.
+2. Explore the idea and the questions we have about it, as well as its relationship to E-lit
+3. articulating what it does, how it works, and whether it works?
+4. draw on concepts in the readings - eg it's a first-generation

 #### Algorithm and Constraint